-Download the market research to find out how financial institutions in Indonesia are creating longevity in insulating their digital products and channels against emerging and existing financial crimes
+Download our report to find out how financial institutions in Indonesia are safeguarding their digital products and channels in an age of increased digital adoption.

 of FIs predict an increase in money laundering in the upcoming year

 of FIs found scaling fraud detection solutions to be the most challenging factor in growing digital transactions

 of FIs are investing in platforms to share data across fraud, compliance and cybersecurity

 In this report, we analyse emerging trends in Indonesia’s financial institutes (FIs), their digitalisation priorities and existing gaps in fraud prevention and mitigation.